Advocate for change

 Set up your meeting

 1. Identify your issue and your target.
-Focus on a clear and specific topic and identify the legislator who is in position to make a difference.
+Focus on a clear and specific topic and identify the legislator who is in a position to make a difference.

 2. Reach out directly.
 Call the legislator's local office and let them know that you want a meeting with the representative.
 Be prepared to briefly articulate your position over the phone.